Digital Inventory Page

 |Based on the "Cost per Thousand" (CPM) information included with your screens.|

-If you select Export to CSV, you can export your filters or your screens in CSV format.
+If you select Export to CSV, you can export your filtered screens or your selected screens in CSV format.

 If you select Package, the Package Builder opens.
 It will include the screens you have selected and the ad flight information you have entered.
 For more information, see Package Builder.